tonmoy998/Neovim-Coc-Lsp/README.md

 ### Installation
 Give it a try.You will love it.
 > **Warning**
-> THis COMMANDS ARE FOR LINUX ONLY
+> THIS COMMANDS ARE FOR LINUX ONLY

 Step 1.Save your existance neovim config
   ```sh